-NOTE: The material may produce skin sensitization in predisposed individuals.
+NOTE The material may produce skin sensitization in predisposed individuals.
 Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.

 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: such as:

-- · frequency and duration of contact,
+Important factors in the selection of gloves include • frequency and duration of contact,

-- · chemical resistance of glove material,
+- chemical resistance of glove material,

-- · glove thickness and
+- glove thickness and

-- · dexterity
+- dexterity

-Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739).
+Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).

-- · When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374) is recommended. - · When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374) is recommended. - · Contaminated gloves should be replaced.
+- When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended. - When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended. - Contaminated gloves should be replaced.